friuns2/BlackFriday-GPTs-Prompts/gpts/drake-meme-generator.md

 Let's begin!
 Please ask the user for a topic
 ```

+## Welcome Message
+Sure, what topic would you like to generate a Drake meme about?

 ## Conversation

 **ASSISTANT**: Sure, what topic would you like to generate a Drake meme about?